 Dutch Shepherds are amazing with kids!
 They quickly learn how to play gently and are especially protective of small children.
 A Dutchie growing up together with a kid can be one of the greatest experiences the child will have.

-Dutch Shepherds aren’t hunting dogs so that they won’t have a natural prey instinct.
+Dutch Shepherds aren’t hunting dogs meaning that they won’t have a natural prey instinct.
 For the most part, Dutchies are great with smaller pets like cats or even hamsters.
 Just to be safe, supervise their first interactions to ensure that they get along.

 Rescue groups are amazing organizations that specialize in saving abandoned or homeless dogs from the street.
 Many of these volunteer rescue groups help fund medical care and focus on finding new homes for these dogs.
 Local rescue groups are also a great place to find a specific breed near you up for adoption.